 You can copy the instance ID to your clipboard by clicking the Copy button.

-Use the instance ID to connect from Looker Studio Pro or Studio in Looker
+Use the instance ID to connect from a report

-To connect to a Looker (Google Cloud core) private IP (private services access) only instance or a private IP (Private Service Connect) instance, enter the Looker instance ID in the Enter Looker Instance URL/ID field.
-Enter the entire instance ID, using the following format:
+Next, you can use the Looker connector to connect to a Looker (Google Cloud core) private IP (private services access) instance or a private IP (Private Service Connect) instance.

 Once connected, you will see the instance listed in the Saved Looker Instances list, and it will be listed by the full instance ID.

-For instances that use private services access, admins can add or remove a public IP connection.
+For instances that use private services access or Private Service Connect, admins can add or remove a public IP connection.
 Adding or removing a public IP connection has the following effects:

-- Private services access instances with a public IP connection must use the instance URL to connect to Looker.
+- To create new connections to Looker (Google Cloud core) instances that have a public IP connection, you must use the instance URL.
 No network check is performed when data is accessed.

-- Private services access instances without a public IP connection must use the instance ID to connect to Looker.
+- To create new connections to Looker (Google Cloud core) instances that don't have a public IP connection, you must use the instance ID.
 Private network enforcement is in place for data access.

 - Data sources that were created when a public IP connection was enabled will function only when a public IP connection is enabled.
-Users must reconnect to the data source if the public IP connection has been disabled.
+If the Looker (Google Cloud core) instance's public IP connection has been disabled, users must reconnect to the instance using the instance URL.

 - Data sources that were created when a public IP connection was disabled will function only when a public IP connection is disabled.
 Users must reconnect to the data source if the public IP connection has been enabled.